uche99/SymbianSDK/Home.md

 # OS

-While not the exact version that the n-gage runned and without every n-gage specific modules, we can still download the source from Symbian OS as it was in 2010-2011 (7 years after the N-Gage)
+While not the exact version that the NG ran and without every NG specific modules, we can still download the source from Symbian OS as it was in 2010-2011 (7 years after the NG)

 * [Symbian-dump](https://sourceforge.net/projects/symbiandump/)